REITs, Real Estate Funds & Real Estate Mutual Funds. The Comparison

 What is a Real Estate Fund?

 Real Estate Funds are mutual funds that focus on investing in securities offered by public real estate companies.
-Like mutual funds, real estate funds can either be actively or passively managed.
+Like mutual funds, real estate funds can be managed actively or passively.
 The funds that are passively managed track the performance of a benchmark index.

 Types of Real Estate Funds